sethwklein/moon-phase/README.md

 ## Yeoman support

-If you'd like to use Yeoman to scaffold your element that's possible.
+If you'd like to use Yeoman to scaffold the calendar that's possible.
 The official [`generator-polymer`](https://github.com/yeoman/generator-polymer) generator has a [`seed`](https://github.com/yeoman/generator-polymer#seed) subgenerator.